GoogleContainerTools/skaffold/docs/content/en/docs/references/api/grpc.md

 Enum for Status codes
 These error codes are prepended by Phase Name e.g.
 BUILD, DEPLOY, STATUSCHECK, DEVINIT
+For Success Error codes, use range 200 to 250.
+For Unknown error codes, use range 500 to 600.
+For Cancelled Error code, use range 800 to 850.

 | Name | Number | Description |
 | ---- |:------:| ----------- |